 Assisted Living Administrative Training and Education Programs

-In most cases, individuals who hold at least a bachelor's degree in the field can take the National Association of Long Term Care Administrator Boards (NAB) certification exam, the passing of which is mandatory for nursing home administrators in all 50 states and the District of Columbia.
-There may be other requirements as well; they vary by state.
+In most cases, individuals who hold at least a bachelor's degree in the field take the National Association of Long Term Care Administrator Boards (NAB) certification exam, a passing score is mandatory for nursing home administrators in all 50 states and the District of Columbia.
+Some bachelor's degree programs require applicants to hold an associate's degree before admission; however, many other programs only require a high school diploma or GED.
+For master's programs, institutes of higher learning require applicants to have a bachelor's degree prior to admission to a graduate program in this field.

 Associate's Degree in Assisted Living Administration

-With an associate's degree in assisted living or long term care administration, individuals are typically prepared to assume organizational and leadership duties involved in the operations of a long term care facility.
-Some of these tasks can include administration of budgets and regulatory changes, supervision of employees and monitoring of personnel activities.
-There are usually no unique prerequisites for these programs, though students must fulfill general college admissions requirements such as submitting transcripts from high school or GED coursework.
+With an associate's degree in assisted living or long term care administration, individuals are prepared to assume organizational and leadership duties involved in the operations of a long term care facility.
+There are no unique prerequisites for these programs, though students must fulfill general college admissions requirements such as submitting transcripts from high school or GED coursework.

-Assisted living administration associate's degree programs can often be taken wholly or partially online.
-Common course topics include the following:
+Assisted living administration associate's degree programs are taken wholly or partially online.
+Course topics include the following:

 - The basics of long term care and assisted living